Every Heart a Doorway

 Every Heart a Doorway is a fantasy novella by American writer Seanan McGuire, the first in the Wayward Children series.
 It was first published in hardcover and ebook editions by Tor.com in April 2016.

+Every Heart a Doorway won the 2016 Nebula Award for Best Novella, as well as the 2017 Alex Award, Hugo Award for Best Novella, and Locus Award for Best Novella.

 Plot

 Rarely, children may find doorways that transport them to other worlds.
 As a child, Nancy found a doorway that led her to the land of the dead, based on the story of Persephone and Hades.
 When she is returned to the real world, her parents do not believe her story.
 Nancy is sent to a boarding school for children who have had similar experiences.

-The students include Kade, who spent time in a fantasy world with goblins and fairies, Jacqueline "Jack" and Jillian "Jill," who spent time in a world of vampires and mad scientists, and Sumi, who spent time in a nonsense world full of candy and rainbows.
+The students include Kade, who spent time in a fantasy world with goblins and fairies; Jacqueline ("Jack") and Jillian ("Jill"), who spent time in a world of vampires and mad scientists; and Sumi, who spent time in a nonsense world full of candy and rainbows.
 The students were all altered by their time in different worlds where they were able to be their true selves, and most long to return to them.

+As Nancy is getting settled at the school, Sumi is found dead.
+The bodies of staff member Lundy and student Loriel are found soon afterwards.
+Sumi's hands were amputated, Loriel's eyes were removed, and Lundy's brain was extracted.
+Some students believe that Nancy might the killer, as she had been to the land of dead; Jack is also suspected because of her association with a mad scientist.

-Sumi is found dead, as are several other students.
-Nancy and her friends learn that Jill is killing students in order to make a key which will reopen her own doorway.
-Jack kills Jill and then returns to her gothic world.
+Nancy and her friends learn that Jill is the killer.
+She hopes to use their body parts in order to make a key which will reopen her own doorway.
+Jack kills Jill, then returns to her gothic world in the hope of resurrecting her sister.
 Nancy finds her doorway again and returns to the land of the dead.

-Reception and awards
+Reception

-Every Heart a Doorway was critically acclaimed upon release, and received the following accolades: